FreeWaveTechnologies/ZumIQ/full-demos/tank-level-simulator/python/README.md

 # Python Tank Level Monitoring Simulator

-## Source Code
+## Application Overview

-The source code for each radio's application will be in the respective folders.
-"Sensor Client" is for the radio reading modbus registers and running Mosquitto, and  "Charting Client" is for the radio receiving and charting the sensor data.
-In this demo, both apps are run on the same radio for simplicity.
+The application has three components:

+1. The Sensor Client flow that:
+    - Reads the potentiometer value using Modbus.
+    - Illuminates LEDs indicating exceeded thresholds using Modbus.
+    - Publishes the sensor data using MQTT.

+2. The Mosquitto MQTT broker

+3. The Charting Client flow that:
+    - Subscribes to the sensor data topic using MQTT.
+    - Displays the sensor value and history in a web page.

+In this demo, all apps are run on the same ZumIQ-enabled device for simplicity.
+Each could be run on different radios if desired, by changing the IP address of the Mosquitto broker in the two Client applications.

 ## Installation

-The easiest way to get the apps running on a radio is to clone the Git repo and run the installation scripts included.
+The easiest way to get the apps running on a radio is to clone the Git repository and run the installation scripts included.

 1. Login to the Z9-PE as "devuser" (See [Logging In](https://github.com/FreeWaveTechnologies/zumlink-ipr-sdk/wiki/Logging-In) for details)